Our Services

 Vibration therapy holds promise as a safe, non-invasive way to stimulate numb nerves in diabetic neuropathy.
 Early studies suggest benefits for sensation, pain relief and balance, but individual responses vary.
 Key points to remember:

-If you're experiencing numbness, tingling, or other concerning symptoms and want to better understand what might be causing them, use this free AI-powered Symptom Checker to get medically-backed insights before your next doctor's appointment.
+If you're experiencing numbness, tingling, or other concerning symptoms and want to better understand what might be causing them, check your symptoms with this AI-powered symptom checker tool to get medically-backed insights before your next doctor's appointment.

 Above all, speak to a doctor if you have serious or life-threatening concerns.
 Your medical team can help tailor treatments—vibration therapy or otherwise—to your unique health needs.